Sanoshi Station: Platforms

-Adjacent stations

 History

 Sano-shi Station opened on 2 August 1914 as Sanomachi Station (佐野町駅, Sanomachi-eki).
 It was renamed to its present name on 1 April 1943.

 From 17 March 2012, station numbering was introduced on all Tōbu lines, with Sanoshi Station becoming "TI-32".

 Passenger statistics

 In fiscal 2019, the station was used by an average of 696 passengers daily (boarding passengers only).